-- Hepatitis B, HIV and Syphilis serology. - Please note Rubella Immunity is not routinely available as part of the routine antenatal booking screen in accordance with the IDPS guidance.
-Please indicate clearly stating reason if Rubella Immunity is required on the request.
+- Hepatitis B, HIV and Syphilis serology. - Please note rubella, parvovirus and chickenpox immunity testing is not available as part of the routine antenatal booking screen in accordance with the IDPS guidance.
+Please indicate clearly the reason if any of these are included in the standard antenatal screening request.